 Learn the layout of the festival site

-Make a note of all festival facilities such as First Aid points and Lost & Found tent.
+Make a note of all festival facilities such as First Aid points and the Lost & Found tent.
 Decide on a meeting point with your friends in case you get separated from each other.
 You can arrange a time and spot where you can meet if you lose each other.

 Remember to know your limits and pace yourself.
 Drink responsibly and stay aware of your surroundings.
 Take responsibility for yourself and for your friends.